ICT-2021-MS/teach-hibernateBasic/README.md

 # Basic Hibernate Configuration

-In this class we will look at how to configure a Hibernate project and create a basic usecase.
+In this class we will look at how to configure a hibernate project and create a basic usecase.

 ## Tasks

 ### import library

-First of all we have to be sure we have the hibernate jar.
+First we have to be sure we have the hibernate jar.
 If you do not have it please just download it under the following link: [releases](https://hibernate.org/orm/releases/)

 There download the latest stable release in zip form.
 This should then contain all libs you need as well as the